microboxlabs/nextjs-task-system/nextjs-task-system/README.md

   - **DELETE /api/tasks/:id**: Delete a task by ID.
   - **GET /api/users**: Fetch all users.
   - **POST /api/auth**: Handle user authentication.
+- **Middleware**: Used for route protection and user authentication, ensuring secure access to sensitive routes based on user roles and authentication status.
 - **Handlers and Adapters**: Used to encapsulate logic and normalize responses, ensuring reusability and maintainability.

 #### Utilities